Serving the Divorce Papers On Your Spouse

 What do I need to do after I file my divorce papers with the court?

-You must properly serve a copy of the Summons and the Complaint on your spouse.
+You must properly serve a copy of the Summons, the Complaint, and the Notice of Initial Hearing on your spouse.
 You are responsible for serving your spouse, not the court.

-There are two ways the papers can be served:
+There are three ways the papers can be served:

 - Hand-delivery OR

-Who can hand-deliver the papers to my spouse?
+Who can hand the papers to my spouse?

 - It can be a family member or a friend.